Malan triangles

 Malan's triangles – comprising the triangle of conflict and the triangle of persons – were developed in 1979 by the psychotherapist David Malan as a way of illuminating the phenomenon of transference in psychotherapy, both brief and extended.

 Their application has continued to prove fruitful into the twenty-first century.
-This method also became a rubric in which a therapist can reflect upon what he is doing or where he "is" in relational space at any given moment.
+This method also became a rubric in which a therapist can reflect upon what they are doing or where they "are" in relational space at any given moment.

 Origins

 As Malan himself acknowledged, he drew the concept of his triangles from previous analytic writings (albeit combining in the process very different aspects of the tradition).
 The American Freudian Karl Menninger - building on Franz Alexander's concept of the totalizing transference interpretation, which linked past experience, life context and the analytic setting – set out what he called the triangle of insight, involving the three poles of analyst, past significant others, and present significant others.
 This triangle Malan renamed as the triangle of persons.

 Malan derived his second triangle from his Tavistock Clinic colleague, the Kleinian group therapist Henry Ezriel.
 Ezriel had used a three-tiered interpretation for identifying members' attitudes to the group – the required (surface) attitude, the wished-for attitude, and the catastrophic attitude (a traumatic expectation, fear of which helped turn the wished-for attitude into the required or conformist attitude).
 Simplified, Ezriel's three tiers became Malan's triangle of conflict, comprising defence, impulse and anxiety.